83 Movie Download (2021) 480p 720p 1080p

 - Casting By-Mukesh Chhabra, Magda Sobolewska

-- Make-up Division-Chloe Bond, Marianna Coletta , Madeleine Ellis, Gabriel Georgiou, Megan Leigh, Anita Matkar, Jacqueline Russon, Darshan Yewalekar
+- Makeup Department-Chloe Bond, Marianna Coletta , Madeleine Ellis, Gabriel Georgiou, Megan Leigh, Anita Matkar, Jacqueline Russon, Darshan Yewalekar

-- Manufacturing Administration-Gunjan Chandwani, Sunny Denvi, Bindni Karia, Ameed Khan, Sarwar Mohammad, Ravishankar Tiwari
+- Production Management-Gunjan Chandwani, Sunny Denvi, Bindni Karia, Ameed Khan, Sarwar Mohammad, Ravishankar Tiwari

 - Second Unit Director or Assistant Director-Benazir Baig, Amiya Dev, Somair Malhotra, Robert Miller, Haider Naqvi, Mukesh Prajapati, Aisha Rosalie, Moin Shaikh, Aishwarya Vasudev

-- Artwork Division-Ramesh Andhale, Vivek Gurav, Kishor Kawad, Mahto Mohanlal, Kitty Katalina Walker
+- Art Department-Ramesh Andhale, Vivek Gurav, Kishor Kawad, Mahto Mohanlal, Kitty Katalina Walker

-- Sound Division-Manik Batra, Kirk Braganza, Ganesh Gangadharan, Shashwath Jagadeesh, E.J.
+- Sound Department-Manik Batra, Kirk Braganza, Ganesh Gangadharan, Shashwath Jagadeesh, E.J.
 Thomas, Seby Varghese

-- Casting Division-Helen Banks, Richard Banks, Angha Joshi, Rachita Kapoor, Aditya Kumar, Lovesh Piplani, Hiren Rathod, Vaibhav Vishant
+- Casting Department-Helen Banks, Richard Banks, Angha Joshi, Rachita Kapoor, Aditya Kumar, Lovesh Piplani, Hiren Rathod, Vaibhav Vishant

-- Costume and Wardrobe Division-Shreya Agarwal, Shyam Kumar Bhaskar, Shruti Mhatre, Sweta Nad
+- Costume and Wardrobe Department-Shreya Agarwal, Shyam Kumar Bhaskar, Shruti Mhatre, Sweta Nad

-- Editorial Division-Kanika Agrawal, Arnav Das, Abhishek Panikkar, Nishad Patill, R.C.
+- Editorial Department-Kanika Agrawal, Arnav Das, Abhishek Panikkar, Nishad Patill, R.C.
 Pranav, Vini N Raj, Sajith Rajendran,

 - Sarvesh Kumar Singh